-Apply to join Cohort 2
+Apply to PSI

 Candidates will be evaluated with regards to their fit with the CDT’s mission, motivation to carry out PhD research, and overall technical and scientific capabilities.
 We offer an MRes programme to support research students that meet our entry criteria but would benefit from additional technical training.